Skip to main content

 • Options: true or leave blank

-• true will turn all metadata in that field into buttons, and is recommend for fields that have multiple entries, like ‘subject.’
+• true will turn all metadata in that field into buttons, and is recommended for fields that have multiple entries, like ‘subject.’

 hidden: